 “This time really hold it in.
 Count to 10 and close your eyes.
 And hopefully you’ll go into the room.”

-“Sounds good,” I said, unsure of what he was referring to, unsure of whether I wanted to enter such a place.
+“Sounds good” I said, unsure of what he was referring to, or if I wanted to enter such a place.
 “Thank you for facilitating this.
 And also for not robbing and killing me while I’m under.”

 “Yeah, should I move the gun?” he said and we both laughed.